Kaiwen-Li3/CMEE-Group-2-Coursework/code/README.md

 ---

-# main.tex
+# Florida-Group.tex

 ## Overview

-`main.tex` is a LaTeX file designed for creating a professional document with embedded images.
+`Florida-Group.tex` is a LaTeX file designed for creating a professional document with embedded images.
 The images are stored using relative paths, ensuring a well-structured and organized project layout.

 ## Instructions

 1. **Set the Working Directory**:
-   Before running `main.tex`, ensure that your working directory is set to the `code` folder.
+   Before running `Florida-Group.tex`, ensure that your working directory is set to the `code` folder.
 This is crucial as the file uses relative paths to reference images.

 2. **Image Locations**:
    - The images used in the document are located in the `data` folder.